 If you’ve experienced a fire-related accident with burn injuries from a New York construction site, contact the New York fire & burn accident lawyers of Hecht, Kleeger & Damashek, P.C. today so we can get you the compensation you deserve.
 For a free consultation call us at 212-490-5700.

-A New York construction site fire or explosion is more common than you may expect, especially when buildings are being built or renovated.
+A New York construction site accident by fire or explosion is more common than you may expect, especially when buildings are being built or renovated.
 Burn injuries are incredibly common in the construction industry.
 According to the U.S. Bureau of Labor Statistics (BLS), 66 construction workers are killed every year due to explosions, fires, and hazardous chemical exposure.
 Electricians, HVAC contractors, equipment operators, carpentry trades, and many other workers are all susceptible to construction burn injuries and other construction accidents that could have been prevented.

 New York’s Labor Laws make the owner and general contractor responsible for providing a safe construction site.
 Therefore, if you’ve sustained burn injuries on such a site, you may be entitled to compensation under the law.
 Workers’ compensation and personal injury laws protect you in many situations, but these cases can be complicated with many at-fault parties involved.
 At Hecht, Kleeger & Damashek, P.C., our New York construction accident lawyers have decades of experience representing victims of burn injuries and know what it takes to fight for your rights.

 Contact us online or call 212-490-5700 to set up a no-cost case assessment.
 There are no up-front fees, and you owe nothing until we win compensation for you.

 A construction site is a dynamic, active work environment, with several crews, dangerous machinery, and countless hazards on any given day.
 This type of workplace could involve all three potential sources of burn injuries: